Keeping up with regulations to ensure your farm is using best practices can be daunting.

 practices.
 For more information on the OFRR visit, check out Preparing for an OFRR.

 For more information or to request an On-Farm Readiness Review (OFRR), please contact

 Once growers that are subject to the rule have completed the PSA Grower Training and

 their OFRR (if requested), they are then ready for their inspection from the Arkansas

-Department of Agriculture which will put them in full compliance with all parts of
+Department of Agriculture which will put them in full compliance with the FSMA Produce

 The Preventive Controls Rule

-The Preventive Controls rule is another component of the FSMA.
-It applies to processing
+The Preventive Controls Rule is another component of the FSMA.
+It applies to food

 processing facilities, including fresh cut fruit and vegetable operations.
 Specific

 rules and regulations designed to prevent contamination of the nations food supply